B8-WealthCode StockMarketDip

 - But in investing, people react backwards.When prices rise, people feel safe buying.When prices fall, people panic.

-- If you already planned to invest for the next twenty or thirty years…Then cheaper prices are actually helping you.
+- If you already plan to invest for the next 20 or 30 years, then cheaper prices are actually helping you.

 - Because your money now buys more shares.And more shares during downturns often become massive wealth later during recoveries.

-- Up?
-He invested.Down?He invested.Crash?Still invested.Because Marcus realized consistency matters far more than prediction.
+- Down, he invested.Crash, still invested.Because Marcus realized consistency matters far more than prediction.

-- And during market dips, dollar-cost averaging becomes incredibly powerful.For example:Imagine two investors both contribute five hundred dollars monthly.
+- And during market dips, dollar cost averaging becomes incredibly powerful.For example, imagine two investors both contribute $500 monthly.

 - Marcus still feels uncomfortable sometimes during large downturns.But his behavior changed completely.

-- Instead of obsessively checking his portfolio every hour, he focuses on his time horizon.Twenty years.Thirty years.Not twenty days.
+- Instead of obsessively checking his portfolio every hour, he focuses on his time horizon.20 years.30 years.Not 20 days.

 - That perspective changes everything.Because if someone needs money next month, market volatility becomes dangerous.